What is Circadian Rhythm?

 1. What are the symptoms of circadian rhythm disorders?

 Circadian rhythm disorders can cause many disturbances in your life.
-The symptoms include, difficulty in falling asleep and staying asleep, daytime tiredness, fatigue, decreased concentration, disorientation, etc.
+The symptoms include difficulty in falling and staying asleep, daytime tiredness, fatigue, decreased concentration, disorientation, etc.

-The treatment for circadian rhythm disorders include using supplement medications or sedatives, bright light therapy, chronotherapy and life style changes.
+The treatments for circadian rhythm disorders include medications, bright light therapy, chronotherapy, and lifestyle changes.
 Your doctor will suggest a blend of these treatments as per your requirements.

-For the diagnosis of circadian rhythm disorders, your doctor will ask you question surrounding your sleeping habits and sleep schedule.
-The doctor may also ask you to keep a sleep journal to keep a track for 1-2 weeks.
-If needed, they may also suggest a sleep study, wherein, one is required to sleep under observation.
-Your heart rate, body temperature, brain waves and other related things are measured during the study.
+For the diagnosis of circadian rhythm disorders, your doctor will ask you questions surrounding your sleeping habits and sleep schedule.
+Additionally, for one to two weeks, the doctor might ask you to maintain a sleep journal.
+If needed, they may also suggest a sleep study, wherein one is required to sleep under observation.
+Your heart rate, body temperature, brain waves, and other related things are measured during the study.

 Related blog posts: